Cerliponase alfa: Structure and biomolecular mechanism

-Cerliponase alfa is an approximately 59 kDa molecule that codes for 544 amino acids in its proenzyme form while the activated mature enzyme only codes for 368 amino acids.
-Five amino acid residues have N-linked glycosylation sites.
+Cerliponase alfa is an approximately 59 kDa molecule made up of 544 amino acid residues in its proenzyme form, whereas the activated mature enzyme only contains 368 residues.
+Five of these residues have N-linked glycosylation sites.
 These five residues have additional mannose-6-phosphate (M6P) targeting sequences which function to target enzymes to the lysosome.
 When the cerliponase alfa proenzyme reaches target neurons during administration, it binds mannose-6-phosphate receptors on the cell surface to trigger vesicle formation around the receptor-proenzyme complex.
 The more neutral pH of the cytosol promotes binding of the proenzyme's M6P targeting sequences to their receptors.
 Once brought into the cell, the receptor-proenzyme complex vesicle is transported to the lysosome where the lower pH promotes both dissociation of the proenzyme from the receptor and activation of the proenzyme to its active catalytic form via cleavage of the proenzyme sequence.

 Like natural TPP1, cerliponase alfa functions as a serine protease, cleaving N-terminal tripeptides from a broad range of protein substrates.
 The enzyme uses a catalytic triad active site composed of the three amino acids, aspartic acid, glutamic acid, and serine.
 Serine functions as the amino acid that performs the nucleophilic attack during the ping pong catalytic activity of a serine protease.
 The products of this reaction are a tripeptide and the remaining length of the protein substrate with a new N-terminal end that can be cleaved again.
 In CLN2 disease, TPP1 is deficient or not made at all, meaning that proteins are unable to be degraded in the lysosome and accumulate, leading to damage in nerves.
 As a protein, cerliponase alfa gets degraded by proteolysis.
 Therefore, cerliponase alfa is administered repeatedly to maintain sufficient levels of the recombinant TPP1 enzyme in place of the deficient form to degrade proteins and prevent further build up.
 Cerliponase alfa is a treatment that can potentially slow disease progression but does not cure the disease itself.